StrataSource/sample-content/README.md

 A collection of sample assets for Strata Source-based projects.

+Click [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3388358051) to view this on the Steam Workshop

 ## Using the samples

 Simply clone this repo into your custom folder, or download using Github.